Kantele of the Runosong Culture and the Dialogue of Creativity

 I try to answer these questions e.g. in the form of articles.
 The article (in Finnish) about Pedri Shemeikka’s heritage for musical culture from the perspective of a researcher-musician is published in the Musiikki-journal 1/2022.

-During the History Research Days at the University of Tampere on October 20-22, 2022, I was part of the Social History Working Group on Music and Sound: Sound and Society.
+- The History Research Days at the University of Tampere, October 20-22, 2022.
+I was part of the Social History Working Group on Music and Sound: Sound and Society.
 In my presentation, Valamon kellot, I examined the significance of the experience of the thunder of Valamo monastery church bells for pilgrims from the Border Karelia and its expression through their most important instrument, the kantele.
+An article on this topic is also in preparation.

 Aesthetic Research and the Dialogue of Improvisation